 As the aging-adult population continues to rise in New Hanover, Brunswick, and the surrounding counties, so has the need for advocates and trusted guides whose focus is solely on the challenges faced in the second half of life.
-The questions surrounding aging do not have simple answers, and the legal needs of seniors often involve legal, ﬁnancial, personal, social, psychological, and medical components.
+The questions surrounding aging do not have simple answers, and the needs of seniors often involve legal, ﬁnancial, personal, social, psychological, and medical components.

-Ms. Levy Payne’s focus on elder rights extends beyond the clients she represents and into the development of the public policies and advocacy efforts affecting seniors’ quality of life.
-She is committed to her community, clearly illustrated by her service to many organizations focused on Elder Care.
-Ms. Levy Payne has served on the Board of Directors of Brunswick Senior Resources, Inc., (BSRI), the preeminent provider of services to senior adults in Brunswick County.
 She has been elected by her fellow colleagues to serve on the North Carolina Chapter of the Board of Directors for the National Association of Elder Law Attorneys (NAELA), the North Carolina Bar Association’s Elder Law Section Council, and the NAELA North Carolina Chapter’s Advocacy Committee.
-She is a member of Leading Lawyers on Estate & Long Term Care Planning.
-Ms. Levy Payne has served as a committee member for the Council of Governments Cape Fear Area Agency on Aging Elder Abuse Prevention Network.
-Wilmington’s Mayor William Saffo appointed Ms. Levy Payne to serve on the Board of Commissioners for the Wilmington Housing Authority, where she contributed her understanding of the specific issues affecting older adults to advance the affordable housing options available to older adult community members.
-Ms. Levy Payne currently serves as a Board of Directors member for Health Possible Inc. Health Possible is a 3-year-old non-profit providing financial aid and grants to those in need of fitness, mental health, and nutrition but cannot afford it.
-This is in perfect alignment with our holistic approach to aging in this second half of life and optimizing brain and physical health and our awareness of the importance of overall well-being as we age.
-She also serves on the Wealth Counsel of North Carolina Forum Board of Directors.
-Her most recent advocacy efforts include: serving as a lawyer-participant in North Carolina’s statewide Interdisciplinary Workgroup, Rethinking Guardianship, which is funded by a grant through the North Carolina Council on Developmental Disabilities and focused on the pressing public policy issues as they apply to improving guardianship in North Carolina.
-Ms. Levy Payne is a founding member of the National Alliance of Attorneys for Alzheimer’s Planning (“NA3P”).
-NA3P is a new non-profit sponsored by Julieann Steinbacher, founder of Leading Lawyers on Estate & Long Term Care Planning attorney master-mind group, of which Ms. Levy Payne is also a member.
-NA3P is the first organization of its kind and is hyper-focused on bringing much-needed resources and services to the general public; patients afflicted with the disease of Alzheimer’s and related dementias; and their caregivers.
-NA3P hopes to bring awareness to the research, experience, and exploration into the disease for both patients, family members, and caregivers.
+She is a member of Leading Lawyers on Estate & Long-Term Care Planning.
+Mrs. Levy Payne has served as a committee member for the Council of Governments Cape Fear Area Agency on Aging Elder Abuse Prevention Network.
+Wilmington’s Mayor William Saffo appointed Mrs. Levy Payne to serve on the Board of Commissioners for the Wilmington Housing Authority, where she contributed her understanding of the specific issues affecting older adults to advance the affordable housing options available to older adult community members.

+Helayne currently serves on the Wealth Counsel North Carolina Forum Board of Directors as Secretary.
+Her most recent advocacy efforts include serving as a lawyer-participant in North Carolina’s statewide Interdisciplinary Workgroup, Rethinking Guardianship, which is funded by a grant through the North Carolina Council on Developmental Disabilities and focused on the pressing public policy issues as they apply to improving the guardianship process in North Carolina.
+Helayne is a founding member of the National Alliance of Attorneys for Alzheimer’s Planning (“NA3P”).

 Helayne is a wife, mother, daughter, and sister.
-She married the love of her life, Col. Wayne James Payne, USMC (Ret.) on June 9, 2018.
-She lives with her son, Aaron, her daughter, Samantha, their dog-child, Bull, and their cat, Medusa, in Wilmington, North Carolina.
-Her parents, Dr. Benjamin and Linda Levy, die-hard New Yorkers, followed Ms. Levy Payne to North Carolina and now live in Wilmington, as well.
+She married the love of her life, Col. Wayne James Payne, USMC (Ret.) on June 9, 2018 and lives with her son, Aaron, her daughter, Samantha, their dog-child, Bull, and their cat, Medusa, in Wilmington, North Carolina.
+Her parents, Dr. Benjamin and Linda Levy, die-hard New Yorkers, followed Helayne to North Carolina and now live in Wilmington, as well.
 Her brother lives in New Jersey with his wife and family.